dgimani/milliQanSim/README.md

 This is the simulation for the MilliQan Detector.
 Compatibility: Geant 4.9+, ROOT 5.34 and other ROOT5 or ROOT6 onward (ideally ROOT6)

+================ Saving movies ======================

+I have added movie-saving scripts to runMac.
+To use them, just run the visMovieRun script in an interactive session, then find an event you want, and turn it into a movie by executing visMovieSave.
+There are two pairs of these files: one for cosmics and one for beam-induced events.
+Here is an example for how to save a cosmic movie:

+./MilliQan
+/control/macroPath /path/to/install/milliQanSim/runMac/
+/control/execute visMovieRunCosmic.mac
+/run/beamOn 1 (one at a time until you find an event you like) /control/execute visMovieSaveCosmic.mac

+The best way to save these is to use a tool like peek (a screen recording tool that saves the screen as a gif) and just record the event as it plays back.
+If you want to see an event multiple times you can run visMovieSaveCosmic.mac each time, but be sure to delete the g4_N files from the build dir in between running this script, else the viewer will play the event back multiple times.

 ================  Running the simulation  ========================

 To run the sim: